Depression and PET

 Most MDD patients benefit from treatment with antidepressants that modulate the monoamine system (serotonergic system, dopaminergic system, noradrenaline).
 Psychotherapy and brain stimulation are effective in treatment of depression but with limited availability.
 Serotonin reuptake inhibitors (SSRIs) are currently the most used antidepressants, followed by noradrenaline reuptake inhibitors (NRIs), or their combination (SNRIs); these drug inhibit serotonin transporter (SERT) or/and noradrenaline transporter (NAT).

-Ketamine, targeting glutamatergic system, can be useful in treatment of depression.
+Ketamine, targeting glutamatergic system and TrkB, can be useful in treatment of depression.
 Ketamine transiently increases glutamate transmission, which can be assessed with PET as decreased mGluR5 availability (DeLorenzo et al., 2015; Esterlis et al., 2018; Holmes et al., 2020).
 Ketamine is thought to restore lost synaptic connections.
 Lower SV2A density, marking synaptic loss, is associated with depression severity across individuals with MDD and PTSD (Holmes et al., 2019).
 Ketamine administration did not produce measurable effect on SV2A density on group level, but in subgroup with lower baseline SV2A an increase was seen and it was associated with reduction in depression severity (Holmes et al., 2022).

 The opioid system and melatonin/orexin systems are involved in the pathophysiology of MDD.
 Anti-inflammatory medication may have role as part of treatment.